alberttwong/starrocks-reference-architecture/README.md

 # StarRocks Reference Architecture

+> [!NOTE]\
-We use https://github.com/excalidraw/excalidraw to create our diagrams.
+> We use https://github.com/excalidraw/excalidraw to create our diagrams.

 You can view/edit these diagrams by using the online github editor (https://github.dev/alberttwong/starrocks-reference-architecture/blob/main/starrocks.excalidraw) or downloading the *.excalidraw file and open it in http://excalidraw.com